Military families’ housing benefits lag as rents explode

 Neither were the military-only hotels near base where new arrivals can pay low rates as they get their bearings - those were full, too.

-So Martin, whose husband is a lieutenant, cast a wide net across San Diego and started applying for rental homes, all sight unseen.
+So Martin cast a wide net across San Diego and started applying for rental homes, all sight unseen.

 More than 30 rental applications later and hundreds of dollars in application fees down the drain, the Martins finally found a home.

 But there were caveats.
 They’d have to start paying rent a month before they actually moved.
-And, at $4,200 per month, their rent was nearly $700 more than the monthly basic allowance for housing, known as the BAH, that her husband receives.
+And, at $4,200 per month, their rent was nearly $700 more than the monthly basic allowance for housing, known as the BAH, that her husband, a lieutenant, receives.

-“We’ll probably be here two or three years, so that could be $20,000 that we’re paying out of pocket above BAH just for rent,” Martin said last month.
+“We’ll probably be here two or three years, so that could be $20,000 that we’re paying out of pocket above BAH just for rent,” Martin said after completing her family’s fourth move in 15 years last month.

 “It’s affecting us personally but then I think about how we were a junior enlisted family at one point.
 I cannot imagine the struggles (they) are going through.”